Lisa Saunders, Leader of Childcare Providers

 Women Are Unware of CMV

-1) CMV prevention education is not part of a doctor’s
+1) CMV prevention education is not "part of standard prenatal care”

 2) Doctors don’t want to frighten, worry or